-Grading Scale: A+: 90-100% B+: 76-79% C+: 64-67% D : 50-54%

-A : 85-89% B : 72-75% C : 60-63% F : 0-49%

-A- : 80-84% B- : 68-71% C- : 55-59%
+Grading A+ : 90-100% B+: 76-79% C+: 64-67% D : 50-54% Scale: А : 85-89% B : 72-75% C : 60-63% F : 0-49% A- : 80-84% B- : 68-71% C- : 55-59%

-- Extra Help: In addition to help during office hours, you can get extra help from the tutors in the Math Learning Centre located in Bldg 360 Rm 303.
-The schedule will be posted on the room door after the first week of classes. - Attendance: Attendance will not be taken, however you are encouraged to attend all lectures.
+Extra Help: In addition to help during office hours, you can get extra help from the tutors in the Math Learning Centre located in Bldg 360 Rm 303.
+A schedule is posted on the room door.

+Attendance: Attendance will not be taken, however you are encouraged to attend all lectures.
 If you miss class, read the textbook sections covered and borrow notes from a classmate.
-I do not lend my class notes nor will I reteach material during office hours. - Student email: Ensure that you have an active email address listed in your student record and that you check it regularly.
-I occasionally email the class with reminders or notices. - Classroom Environment: I like the classroom environment to be relaxed yet respectful.
-I encourage you to ask questions, discuss the topics at hand, and quietly listen while your colleagues ask questions or offer comments.
+I do not lend my class notes nor will I reteach material during office hours.

+- StudentEnsure that you have an active email address listed in your student record and that youemail:check it regularly.
+I occasionally email the class with reminders or notices. - Classroom I like the classroom environment to be relaxed yet respectful.
+I encourage you to ask Environment: questions, discuss the topics at hand, and quietly listen while your colleagues ask questions or offer comments.
 Please don't sit and chat if you don't feel like being in class on a particular day.
 Arrive on time, and if you must leave class early for an appointment, please advise me ahead of time so that disruption is minimized.
-During class, texting, listening to music, surfing the web, etc, is rude: please don't do it. - AcademicIncidents of cheating or other academic misconduct carry severe consequences and will be dealt with seriously.
-Refer to VIU Policy 99.01 and Procedure 99.01.001. - Calculators & Neither calculators nor translators may be used for tests or the final exam.
+During class, texting, listening to music, surfing the web, etc, is rude: please don't do it.

+Academic Incidents of cheating or other academic misconduct carry severe consequences and will be dealt with seriously.
+Refer to VIU Policy 99.01 and Procedure 99.01.001.

+Calculators & Neither calculators nor translators may be used for tests or the final exam.
 Translators:

-Phones & Turn off and put away before class.
-Cell phones may NOT be used as clocks or calculators during tests.
+Phones: Cell phones may NOT be used as clocks or calculators during tests.

-Formula Sheets: A formula sheet will be supplied for tests.
+Formula A formula sheet will be supplied for tests.
 A copy of the formula sheet is posted on the course website.